How To Fix Getwid Contact Form Not Sending Email

 Make sure there is a checkmark for Force From Email to force all plugins to use this address.

-For some email providers, including Zoho Mail, this setting will be grayed out.
+This setting will be grayed out for some email providers, including Zoho Mail.
 You can still choose whether to Force the From Name if you want to.

 That’s it!
-You’ve done everything to fix the Getwid contact form not sending email.
+You’ve done everything to fix your Getwid contact form not sending email.

 Fix Your Getwid Emails Now